expyriment/dataintegrityfingerprint/README.md

 ## Discussion

-For comments and remarks about this proposal, please use the [issue tracker](https://github.com/expyriment/DIF/issues) of our [Github repository](https://github.com/expyriment/DIF/).
+For comments and remarks about this proposal, please use the [Discussions forum](https://github.com/expyriment/DIF/discussions) of our [Github repository](https://github.com/expyriment/DIF/).